waiyanhtn/lite-apps/README.md

     {
       "lite_app_title": {
         "message": "Lite App",
+        "description": "Name of this Lite App, shown in the Launcher and everywhere else as a title.
+Keep it short."
       },
       "top_level": {
         "message": "Top Level Navigation",
+        "description": "Just what it says.
+Descriptions are for translators to understand the context in which a string is being used."
       },
       "another_top_level": {
         "message": "Another Top Level Navigation",
+        "description": "Just what it says.
+Descriptions are for translators to understand the context in which a string is being used."
       },
       "search_example": {
         "message": "Search Lite App",
-      },
+        "description": "Phrase shown as the text hint in the search box at the top of the Lite App" },
       "share_to_example": {
         "message": "Share to Lite App",
-      }
+        "description": "Phrase shown in the dialog where a user can share text from another app directly to this Lite App" }
     }